 Volunteer groups consisting of subject experts and stakeholders have been established around the four health priority areas to develop action plans to implement the goals and objectives identified in Healthy Nantucket 2020, as well as help foster the initial phase of the grant process.
 These groups and their respective chairs include:

 - Kevin Marshall and Alex Rosenberg, Behavioral Health

 - Dr. Jamie Roberts and Tracy Roberts, Women’s and Children’s Health

 - Dr. Nick Ouellette and Paula Leary, Access to Healthcare

 - Tucker Holland and Beth Ann Meehan, Access to Housing

-The formal grant process, including criteria, eligibility, and application documents, are still being developed.
-If you have questions or comments, please contact:
+If you have additional questions or comments, please contact: